 - Invite sponsors to events throughout the year so they have a better understanding of your mission and they feel like they are truly making a difference.

-- Create opportunities for sponsors to showcase or demo their offerings during a conference, networking reception, or educational program.
+- Create opportunities for sponsors to showcase or demo their offerings during a conference, networking reception, educational program, or just on your website.

-An example of this was provided by The International Society for Magnetic Resonance in Medicine (ISMRM).
+Another example of this was provided by The International Society for Magnetic Resonance in Medicine (ISMRM).
 Roberta Kravitz, Executive Director of ISMRM, was quoted saying, “You cannot be cookie-cutter anymore.
 You cannot just give certain defined items in return for the partner’s money.
 What you offer has to be much more specific to the partner.”
-ISMRM gives sponsors unique opportunities, including the chance to be involved in the annual meeting planning process and more.
+ISMRM gives sponsors unique opportunities, including the chance to be involved in the annual meeting planning process.

 The best way to know what will work for your sponsors is simply to ask them for their input.
-Whatever you do, remember that the more you listen to what your sponsors are hoping to gain by supporting your association, the stronger your show of appreciation and the more likely they will want to continue the relationship.
+Whatever you do, remember that the more you listen to your sponsors, the stronger your show of appreciation, and the more likely they will want to continue the partnership.